feather-design-system/feather-design-system/docs/Components/AppBar/README.md

 ### Slots

 - `left` this slot should be used for the product logo. `FeatherAppBarLink` as `home` type should be used.
+- `center` this slot is currently used for bespoke scenarios where custom CSS is required for center-alignment or special responsive behaviour.
 - `right` this slot puts content to the right of the app bar.
-- `center` this slot puts contentin the center of the app bar.

 ## FeatherAppBarLink